The waterfalls

 It is very pleasant in summer to walk and swim.
 At the bottom of the “puits des tines”, crossing the river, you will find a path that allows you to reach a lesser known place: the Gouille Jean Pont.
 You can rest on the large limestone slabs on hot summer days because the river is very shallow.

-It is also a very popular place for fishermen.
+It’s also a popular spot for fishermen.

 The waterfall of Cerveyrieu